Description of the Surgical Residency for Physician Assistants

 The objective of on-call activities is to provide residents with continuity of patient care experiences throughout a 24 hour period.
 In-house call is defined as those duty hours beyond the normal work day when residents are required to be immediately available in the assigned situation.

-- In-house call must occur no more frequently than every third night, averaged over a four week period
+- In-house call must occur no more frequently than every third night, averaged over a four week period.

 - Continuous on-site duty, including in-house call, must not exceed 24 consecutive hours.
-Residents may remain on duty for up to six additional hours to participate in didactic activities, transfer care of patients, conduct outpatient clinics, and maintain continuity of medical and surgical care as defined in Specialty and Subspecialty Program Requirements
+PA Residents may remain on duty for up to six additional hours to participate in didactic activities, transfer care of patients, conduct outpatient clinics, and maintain continuity of medical and surgical care as defined in Specialty and Subspecialty Program Requirements.

 - At-home call (pager call) is defined as call taken from outside the assigned institution.
 The frequency of at-home call is not subject to the every third night limitation.
 However, at-home call must not be so frequent as to preclude rest and reasonable personal time for each resident.
-Residents taking at-home call must be provided with one day in seven completely free from all educational and clinical responsibilities, averaged over a four week period
+Residents taking at-home call must be provided with one day in seven completely free from all educational and clinical responsibilities, averaged over a 4 week period.

-- When residents are called into the hospital from home, the hours spent in-house are counted towards the 80 hour duty limit
+- When residents are called into the hospital from home, the hours spent in-house are counted towards the 80 duty hour limit.

-Completion of Program:
+Progression and Completion of Program:

 - Clinical Performance/Professionalism: